jpcastanoo/aws-open-data-dendritic-consortium/README.md

 Detailed descriptions of each table's attributes (columns), including types and descriptions, are available in the [metadata.md](metadata.md) file.
 The metadata is organized by table name, with JSON schema files available in the [json-schemas/](json-schemas) directory.

 ---

-## File Formats
-Data is provided in a variety of widely used neuroscience and imaging formats, enabling flexible analysis pipelines:

-- **TIFF/HDF5** for imaging data
-- **ABF, MAT, CSV** for electrophysiology and metadata
-- **JSON** for structured metadata and annotations
-- **SWC, HOC, PKL** for neuron morphology and simulation files

 ## Access and Structure
 The dataset will be hosted on AWS S3 with a structured directory layout to facilitate scalable cloud access: